valerieniloinsigh31/footnote-app/README.md

 Nest Hub:  ![alt text](./static/media/nest_hub_test)

-Cards stack on top of one another in a responsive fashion instead of becoming stretched or crushed and the visibility is not affected by the size of the viewport.
+On small devices, on the landing page, the summary cards stack on top of one another in a responsive fashion instead of becoming stretched or crushed and the visibility is not affected by the size of the viewport.

-User has the ability to scroll down.
+The user has the ability to scroll down.

 <b>Compatibility testing</b>